 The Corporate Governance Roles of Information Quality and Corporate Takeovers

-We examine the corporate governance roles of firms' information quality and the takeover market in disciplining management.
-Increasing the information quality improves the takeover efficiency, but highly efficient takeover market also discourages the manager from working hard.
+We examine the corporate governance roles of information quality and the takeover market with asymmetric information regarding the value of the target firm.
+Increasing information quality improves the takeover efficiency, however, a highly efficient takeover market also discourages the manager from exerting effort.
 We find that perfect information quality is not optimal for either the current shareholders' expected payoff maximization or the expected firm value maximization.
-The current shareholders' choice of information quality is different from the information quality level that maximizes the expected firm value, as the current shareholders only obtain a share of the value enhancement from a successful takeover, and moreover, the current shareholders also obtain an overbidding premium when the acquirer overbids for a low value firm.
-We also analyze the impact of antitakeover laws on firms' endogenous information quality as well as on the current shareholders' welfare and the firm value.
-We find that the expected firm value may increase after the adoption of antitakeover laws when the current shareholders are able to adjust their choice of information quality.
-This happens when the current shareholders increase the information quality in response to antitakeover laws.
+Furthermore, the current shareholders prefer a lower level of information quality than the level that maximizes the expected firm value, because of a misalignment between the current shareholders' welfare and the total firm value.
+We also analyze the impact of anti-takeover laws, and we find that the passage of anti-takeover laws may induce the current shareholders to choose a higher level of information quality and thus increase the expected firm value.

 Keywords: Corporate takeovers, Information quality, Antitakeover law, Takeover efficiency